Psuedomonas/Dentrix-Dexis-Backup-Script/README.md

 ### To Install (if needed)
 Simply place both scripts in the same directory.

+### Development ###
+* Cannot copy an essential file from the dexis directory.
+This is either becuase the file is locked as it is in use, or mirely a user escalation is required.
+This issue need to to be fixed.
+* Some processes may still prevent windows from properly shutting down.
+These processes need to be noted so they can be scripted to shut down.

 ### Future Updates
 Clean up labels in gui for clear instructions.